Huayna Picchu Mountain Information

 • It’s located to the north of the Inca citadel.

-• The trail can seem a little scary and daunting due to steep climbs and the need to use ropes and
+• The trail can seem a little scary and daunting due to steep climbs and the need to use ropes and bridges to cross some parts.

-• You’ll have to pass through the Sector de las Huayranas (Sacred Rock) to get to the entrance to the
+• You’ll have to pass through the Sector de las Huayranas (Sacred Rock) to get to the entrance to the hike where you show your ticket.

 • Only 400 tickets are available each day and it can be done only in the morning.